Retort pouch: Construction

 This multi-layer structure prevents the retort pouch from being recycled into other retort pouches or food packaging.
 However, the material can be recycled into an aluminized resin or up-cycled into textile materials.
 The weight of a pouch is less than regular cans or bottles, and the energy required to produce each pouch is less than competing packaging from metals, paper, and glass.

 Reception

 In the consumer market, retort pouches have gained great popularity outside of the United States, particularly in the Pacific Rim region.
-However, American consumers have evidently demonstrated reluctance regarding the packaging technology, and its adoption has been slow.
+However, American consumers have evidently demonstrated reluctance regarding the packaging technology and adoption has been slow.
 As a result, many retort packages sold in the United States are packaged in cartons to give them an appearance more familiar to consumers.
 Tasty Bite products are an example of a retort pouch product packaged in a carton.
-Several American food distributors have begun manufacturing foods in retort pouches without cartons, notably tuna canning companies Chicken of the Sea, and Bumble Bee.
-In 2012, the Campbell Soup Company introduced its Go line of ready-to-eat soups in stand-up retort pouches to American consumers.
+Several American food distributors have begun manufacturing foods in retort pouches without cartons, notably tuna canning companies as Chicken of the Sea and Bumble Bee and baby/toddler food companies as Plum Organics.